Critical-Infrastructure-Systems-Lab/DHALSIM/doc/developing.rst

    of these parsers is to generate an "intermediate.yaml" file.
 This is a master file that is used by all components of DHALSIM to function.
 At the same time, this file stores all relevant configuration information for a DHALSIM experiment.
-3. Once the intermediate_yaml file is generated he automatic_run.py script is called.
+3. Once the intermediate_yaml file is generated the automatic_run.py script is called.
 This is a process that will start a Mininet topology and spawn multiple subprocesses, running in Mininet nodes.
 There wil be one subprocess for each PLC present in the PLCs YAML configuration file, one subprocess for the SCADA server, one subprocess for each network attack, one subprocess for each router (capturing traffic with 'tcpdump') and one subprocess for the physical